troyjmiller/home-config/README.md

  2. Clone your copy of the repo
  3. Sync your master with upstream [like this](https://help.github.com/articles/syncing-a-fork/)
  4. Commit your synced changes with `save`

+# Don't Rename

+Unless you really know what you are doing stick with the `$HOME/repos/home-config` location since that is coded into the `setup` script.

 # Dependencies